celo-org/build-with-celo-hackathon/README.md

 	1. Tracking  energy efficiency of buildings
 	2. Setting and Tracking emission reduction targets
 	3. Tracking and Minimizing the discharge of pollutants (waste)

+Build with Celo Hackathon is a three (3) phase hackathon event focused on Regenerative Finance (#ReFi) within DAOs, NFTs, Gaming (GameFi), Social Impact (SocialFI) and developer tooling/infrastructure on the Celo platform.

 ## Hackathon Facilitation

 Celo selected Hackerearth to facilitate the hackathon expereince.
 To learn more information about the Build on Celo hackathon event and register, navigate to Hackerearth Build on Celo hackathon site: [link](https://build-with-celo.hackerearth.com/)

 ## Hackathon Tracks: